AyeshaIjazTabassum/GitHub-Automation/README.md

 The Github Agent is a stand-alone agent designed for managing GitHub repositories.
 ## Steps
-1. Go to the .env file and add GITHUB_PERSONAL_ACCESS_TOKEN you GitHub token and MODEL_API_KEY your OpenAI Model API.
+1. Go to the .env file and add GITHUB_PERSONAL_ACCESS_TOKEN your GitHub token and MODEL_API_KEY your OpenAI Model API.
 2. Run the testing.py file to automate the functionalities.

 ## Setup the Agent